lcls-users/lcls-users/README.md

 The documentation stored in this repository is built and hosted by Read the Docs.

-# Previewing the site locally
+# Previewing The Site Locally

 MkDocs is a static website generator which is used by Read the Docs to build the website.
 Individual pages are markdown files, and the website configuration is managed with a YAML file.